MusouCrow/Godot-P3Opus-Plugin/README.md

    - For your own project, adjust the paths to point to the correct library location
    - Confirm Godot version compatibility (requires 4.1+)

+6. **Empty PCM Data Returned**
+   - Check if the input P3 data is valid and not empty
+   - Verify the P3 data format matches the expected structure
+   - Check console output for specific error messages

 ### Getting Help

 If you encounter issues, please: